benjamin-berhault/benjamin-berhault.github.io/_posts/2018-06-13-reaching-the-optimal-dispatch-for-an-emergency-dispatch-system.md

 Currently, a call processing operator is sending a rescue team using the following information:

-* &bull; He or she **assesses** the severity of the request and whether or not an emergency team has to be sent, usually based on a decision support tree
+* He or she **assesses** the severity of the request and whether or not an emergency team has to be sent, usually based on a decision support tree
-* &bull; If needed, he/she can visualize the location of the demand on a map
+* If needed, he/she can visualize the location of the demand on a map
-* &bull; Finally, the system proposes various allocation options with estimated delivery times for the different teams
+* Finally, the system proposes various allocation options with estimated delivery times for the different teams

 Do you think that with this information, it is easy for allocators to decide which team is the optimal one?